Do you want to live a fully nourished life that you love? YES!

 - I went through the Gottman Method training to support and counsel those in the aim of cultivating healthy, loving, and lasting relationships.

-- I am a research nerd and have been a lead consultant on several studies observing the long term benefits of mindfulness as it relates to weight loss, eating, stress resiliency, well being, and the prevention of Type 2 diabetes.
+- I am a research nerd and have been a lead consultant on several studies observing the long term benefits of mindfulness as it relates to weight loss, eating, stress resiliency, and well being at home and in corporate worksites.

-- I am innately a teacher and have developed curriculum for large corporate wellness programs I have lead, consulted on research interventions, lead and developed weeklong and daylong meditation retreats, and have created several academic courses at Stanford University & UC Berkeley.
+- I am innately a teacher and have developed curriculum for large scale corporate wellness programs, consulted on research interventions, lead and developed weeklong and daylong meditation retreats, and have created several academic courses at Stanford University & UC Berkeley.
 I teach on the subjects of Happiness, Food as Medicine, Healthy Psychology, Integrating Mindfulness into your Professional Practice, and Mindful Nourishment at Stanford University.

-- I am a writer and regularly contribute on the subjects of mindfulness and well being for Mindful magazine among other relevant blogs.
+- I am an author and regularly contribute on the subjects of mindfulness and well being for Mindful magazine among other relevant blogs.

-- I have lead and developed large scale wellness programs to create impactful positive culture change at worksites such as LinkedIn, Pixar, Bank of the West.
+- I have lead and developed large scale wellness programs to create impactful positive culture change at worksites such as LinkedIn, Pixar, Bank of the West, etc.

 - I grew up with Jewish grandparents who were caterers and owned grocery stores who shared with me their love of cooking and food.
 As a result, I developed an interest in nutrition, the psychology of eating, cooking and the healing aspects of food which I share with my clients and students in my courses and coaching.